You need answers

 Learn and participate

-UWaterloo Mathematics runs seminars, workshops and other events that are open to the public.
+The Faculty of Mathematics runs seminars, workshops, and other events that are open to the public.